Vista DUI Lawyers

 The officer took my license and gave me a pink sheet.
 What is a Suspension Notice and Temporary License form?

 The pink sheet is a DMV Administrative Notice of Suspension and Temporary License.
 It means that, besides the criminal Court case, after 30 days – DMV will automatically suspend if you were .08 BA or more, refused a chemical test, or were .01 BA or more and under 21 or on probation for DUI.
 The length of the suspension depends on your circumstance and is separate from the Criminal case.
 This notice also informs you that you have ten days to request a hearing to challenge and delay the automatic suspension.
 If you don’t request a hearing within ten days, you lose your right to a hearing to challenge the suspension.
-By hiring an experienced criminal defense attorney as soon as possible, you will make sure that you are not missing any important deadlines and that your rights are protected.
+You still may be eligible to get a restricted license by fulfilling DMV requirements to cure the suspension.
+By hiring an experienced criminal defense attorney as soon as possible, you will make sure that you are not missing any important deadlines, understand the proceedings, and get the best resolution.

 Contact An Experienced DUI Defense Attorney